This QuickStart introduces you to Sigma Secure embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 Sigma supports embedding without any user security (QuickStart: Embedding 02: Public Access,) and Secure embedding, which as the name implies, implements a robust security framework.

-Secure embedding is by far the most popular method Sigma customer use, as it works the Parent application's authentication, to pass user-level permissions and more at runtime.
+Secure embedding is by far the most popular method Sigma customers use, as it works with the Parent application's authentication, to pass user-level permissions and more at runtime.

 With this method, each user is treated as an individual, with an account type and team permissions.
 We will refer to these individuals as embed users.